 Do you provide the contracts and disclosures?

-We do not provide the contracts and disclosures directly, as it creates liability for us.
-The good news is that you can get them for free (or for a small fee), typically from one of the following:
+We provide disclosures for free with any flat fee MLS listing, see our Forms and Disclosures article.
+The Realtor® association prohibits from providing the blank contract documents.
+The good news is that you can get the contracts for free (or for a small fee), typically from one of the following:

 - Free Options: